eviedense/CI.SI/WRITING/PART 4 - VINDICATION (REVISED).md

 #### STEPHANIE LAYTON, 23

 *In an identical situation to what just happened to Cisila (perhaps on purpose?)
 Stephanie is captured by the murderer, and brought to Equinox Medical.
 There, she learns something she didn't know previously.
 Stephanie has been tied to a chair by the murderer, whose identity is 'revealed'.
 An androgynous person who is only known as the Crow, after their mask- a plague doctor's mask.
 The murderer calmly explains what's going to happen to Stephanie.
 She is going to be killed, and so is Cisila.
 They cannot escape their fate, and even if Stephanie gets out of this, she will be found by the Crow and killed just like the rest of the LHD-0404 project team who went against it.
 The murderer seems cold and emotionless.* \
 *Unluckily for the Crow, Talin finds Stephanie.
-The two break out, backed by CHINATOWN by BILL KILEY from Katana ZERO.
+The two break out, backed by DELUSIVE BUNKER by LUDOWIC from Katana ZERO.
 On the way out, Stephanie acquires a police baton, and finds it fun to use.
 She keeps it and decides to see if she can figure out how to use it better.*

 # 14
 # Blazing Trail